 The most important tip is to store a secure backup of your files.
 Thankfully, there are quite a few inexpensive or even free cloud services at your disposal to upload data.
 Offline backup on external media isn’t as convenient, but it’s a good way to protect your information as well.
 To thwart the code injection proper, do not open attachments in fishy emails as they pose a widespread distribution model when it comes to ransomware.
 Also, keep your software up to date so as to get potential vulnerabilities patched and hence avoid contamination via exploit kits.
 And finally, use a trustworthy security suite that features behavioral analysis.

-Verify whether TeslaCrypt 3.0 has been completely removed
+Verify whether TeslaCrypt 3.0 file has been completely removed

 Again, ransomware removal alone does not lead to the decryption of your personal files.
 The data restore methods highlighted above may or may not do the trick, but the file itself does not belong inside your computer.
 Incidentally, it often comes with other file, which is why it definitely makes sense to repeatedly scan the system with automatic security software in order to make sure no harmful remnants of this file and associated threats are left inside Windows Registry and other locations.